- Clinical science

 See “Overview of fungal infections” in the “.”

 The differential diagnoses listed here are not exhaustive.

 Empiric antibiotic regimens

-- No organism on gram stain but strong suspicion for bacterial septic arthritis: IV vancomycin plus either ceftazidime, cefepime, or an aminoglycoside
+- No organism on gram stain but strong suspicion for bacterial septic arthritis: IV vancomycin PLUS either ceftazidime, cefepime, OR aminoglycoside

 - Start serial drainage with lavage

 - Sometimes debridement (arthroscopic or open approach) is necessary

 - Tailor antibiotics to gram stain, culture, and susceptibility results when available (see table below)

 - Continue antibiotic therapy for at least ≥ 2 weeks

 - Continue serial drainage as needed